Knotweed Removal, Images, Information, Dangers & Solutions, Killing Japanese Knotweed

 How to remove and kill Japanese knotweed.

 Japanese knot-weed is the most invasive vegetation of the 21st century.
-This invasive species of weed is a perennial species which can punch holes in concrete, ruin crops and gardens, and killing or getting rid of knot-weed is extremely difficult.
+This invasive species of weed is a perennial species which can punch holes in concrete, through brick walls, ruin crops and gardens.
+Killing or getting rid of knot-weed is extremely difficult.

 Mortgage lenders may refuse finance if a garden has a severe case of knot weed infestation.
 Gardening companies around the globe are fighting to keep this dreaded weed under control.

 The plant can grow over a foot long every week under the right environmental conditions, and can aid subsidence, allow damp to enter homes, and damage drains.

 Heights of knot weed can be 4m with bushes spreading across the ground like a fire in a straw barn.

 What is Japanese Knot Weed ?